 To help you develop your data breach incidence response plan here are 5 tips:

-A data breach incident response playbook is designed to take the team through a data breach disaster, from one action to the next.
+A data breach incident response playbook is designed to take the team through a data breach disaster, from one activity to the next.
 The plan needs to be flexible enough to be suitable for most incidents and any unforeseen events.
-The plan should be tailored to the company and act as a living document, constantly changing to adapt to the company’s evolving functions, technologies and needs.
+The plan should be tailored to the company and act as a living document, constantly changing to adapt to the company’s evolving functions, technologies, and needs.

 Data threats are constantly evolving.
 Keeping tabs on the threats that your organization faces is key to remaining prepared.
-Checking current threat reports can indicate what the most likely threats for your organization are.
+Checking current threat reports can provide insights into what the most likely threats for your organization are.
 Some great resources are: